solozabal/dio-heineken-bootcamp-conceptual-schema-database/README.md

 1. Run all SQL scripts above in your PostgreSQL environment.
 2. Explore/modify the queries and entities per your business needs.
-3. Show your project to recruiters highlighting clarity, best practices, and advanced features.

 ---